PatternAgents/Beacons4Bees/README.md

 data from the Beacons to the internet, when they are in Proximity to a Beacon.

-There are many factors that have been attributed to causing HoneyBee Colany Collapse Disorder (CCD),  including :
+There are many factors that have been attributed to causing HoneyBee Colony Collapse Disorder (CCD),  including :
 - Wild Habit Destruction
-- Monocroping (single crop lack diversive food supplies)
+- Monocroping (single crops lack diverse food supplies)
 - Neonicotinoids and general pesticide overuse
 - Mites and parasites
 - Fungal and other Viral infections